-For many years, the vast majority of building construction within the USA was governed by one of three model building codes: UBC, SBC or BOCA.
-In recent years, these three codes have merged and been reborn as the International Building Code (IBC).
+Building construction in the US was governed by one of three model building codes: UBC, SBC or BOCA.
+These three codes have been incorporated into the International Building Code (IBC).
 The IBC, as developed by the International Code Council (ICC), has been adopted by municipalities and will be the applicable model code for the vast majority of construction within the USA.

 The provisions of the applicable building code will provide important factors in the design of any given project.
-For this reason, one of the first steps a Building Designer should undertake in the design of any building is the precise identification of the applicable code.
-This concept may seem too obvious, but there can be different versions of the same building code (e.g. different publication dates) in use.
+One of the first steps a Building Designer undertakes in the design of any building is the identification of the applicable codes.
+There can be different versions of the same building code (e.g. different publication dates) in use.
 There are also instances when a city or an entire state may decide to publish its own building code.